SAOR: Single-View Articulated Object Reconstruction: Additional Results

 \section{Additional Results}

-{\bf Qualitative Results.} In Fig.~\ref{fig:qual1} we present additional qualitative results on quadruped categories from COCO~\cite{coco} and for birds from CUB~\cite{CUB}.
-We provide additional results showing full 360 degree predictions for multiple different categories on project website: \url{mehmetaygun.github.io/saor}
+{\bf Qualitative Results.} In Fig.~\ref{fig:sup_qual_saor_101_1} and Fig.~\ref{fig:sup_qual_saor_101_2} we present additional qualitative results on various animal categories all generate using our SAOR models that are trained on multiple categories.
+We provide additional results showing full 360-degree predictions for multiple different categories on the project website: \url{mehmetaygun.github.io/saor}.

 {\bf Part Consistency.} We also compared SAOR's surface estimates with A-CSM~\cite{kulkarni2020acsm} in Fig.~\ref{fig:acsm}.
 Unlike A-CSM, our method does not use any 3D parts or 3D shape priors but is still able to capture finer details like discriminating left and right legs.
 A-CSM groups left and right legs as a single leg while their reference 3D template has left and right legs as a separate entity.
 Moreover, it mixes left-right consistency if the viewpoint changes.